Brindisi: Middle Ages and modern times

 Later, Brindisi was conquered by the Ostrogoths and reconquered by the Byzantine Empire in the 6th century AD.
 In 674, it was destroyed by the Lombards led by Romuald I of Benevento, but such a fine natural harbor meant that the city was soon rebuilt.
 In the 9th century, a Saracen settlement existed in the city's neighborhood, stormed in 836 by pirates.

 In 1070, it was conquered by the Normans and became part of the Principality of Taranto and the Duchy of Apulia, and was the first rule of the Counts of Conversano.
 After the baronial revolt of 1132, owned by the will of Roger II of Sicily, the city recovered some of the splendor of the past during the period of the Crusades, when it regained the Episcopal See, saw the construction of the new cathedral and a castle with an essential new arsenal, and became a privileged port for the Holy Land.
 In 1156, a siege of Brindisi by the Byzantine Empire ended in a battle in which the besiegers were decisively defeated by the Sicilian Normans, ending the Byzantines' hopes of conquering Southern Italy.

 It was in the cathedral of Brindisi that the wedding of King Roger III of Sicily took place.
 Emperor Frederick II married Queen Isabella II of Jerusalem on 9 November 1225 here and started from the port of Brindisi in 1227 for the Sixth Crusade.
 Frederick II erected a castle, with massive round towers, to guard the inner harbour; it later became a convict prison.
 Like other Pugliese ports, Brindisi, for a short while, was ruled by Venice, but was soon reconquered by Spain.

 A plague devastated Brindisi in 1348; it was plundered in 1352 and 1383; and an earthquake struck the city in 1456.

 Brindisi fell to Austrian rule in 1707–1734 and afterward to the Bourbons.

 Between September 1943 and February 1944, the city functioned as Italy's temporary government seat and hosted King Victor Emmanuel III, Pietro Badoglio, and a part of the Italian armed forces command in September 1943 after the armistice with Italy.

 In the 21st century, Brindisi is the home base of the San Marco Regiment, a marine brigade originally known as the La Marina Regiment.
-It was renamed San Marco after its noted defense of Venice at the start of World War I.
+It was renamed San Marco after its noted defense of Venice during the Second Battle of the Piave River.

 On 19 May 2012, a bomb made of three gas cylinders, detonated in front of a vocational school in Brindisi, killing a 16-year-old female student.